Unlike its relationship with a lot of people, tequila and I have always been on pretty good terms.

 - 1/4 pound red beets, peeled and diced into rough 1 1/2-inch cubes

 - 1/4 cup coconut sugar

 - 1 pinch smoked salt

-- Continue to simmer until the liquid has reduced to 1/2 cup—timing will vary based on the size and depth of the saucepan you're using, but check after 10-15 minutes to see how it's going.
+- Continue to simmer until the liquid has reduced to 1/2 cup.
+Timing will vary based on the size and depth of the saucepan you're using—it takes about 30 minutes for me—but start checking after 10-15 minutes to see how it's going.

-Strain out the beets and the peppercorns, then return the liquid to the pan and add the sugar and salt.
+- Strain out the beets and the peppercorns, then return the liquid to the pan and add the sugar and salt.

 - Simmer for 2-3 minutes more, stirring frequently until the sugar dissolves.

 - Cool the syrup to room temperature or refrigerate for up to 2 weeks.

 - Pour the smoked salt onto a shallow plate.